 Fluxx games are all about change.
-The game begins with just a couple of simple rules, then becomes more complex little by little as additional rule cards are played.
-At first there will be no way to win - that's what Goal cards are for.
-Each Goal has a different victory condition, but they all require you to collect special cards called Keepers.
-As soon as someone's collection of Keepers matches the current Goal, they win!
+Beginning with just a couple of simple rules, the game gradually becomes more complex as new rules are added.
+At first there will be no way to win-that's what Goal cards are for.
+Each Goal is different, but they all require you to collect cards called Keepers.
+As soon as your Keepers match the current Goal, you win!